Logo

 The authenticity of Adi Shankara being the author of has been questioned and mostly rejected by scholarship.

-The central postulation of Adi Shankara's writings is the identity of the Self and Brahman, defending the liberating knowledge of the Self, taking the Upanishads as an independent means of knowledge, against the ritually-oriented Mimamsa school of Hinduism.
+The central concern of Adi Shankara's writings is the liberating knowledge of the true identity of jivatman as Atman-Brahman, taking the Upanishads as an independent means of knowledge, beyond the ritually-oriented Mimamsa-exegesis of the Vedas.

 Shankara's Advaita shows influences from Mahayana Buddhism, despite Shankara's critiques; and Hindu Vaishnava opponents have even accused Shankara of being a "crypto-Buddhist," a qualification which is rejected by the Advaita Vedanta tradition, highlighting their respective views on Atman, Anatta and Brahman.